 The book constitutes a significant example to what is a seemingly impossible merger between Constructivism and Suprematism that El Lissitzky actively cultivated and applied to most of his creative investigations in design and architecture.

 Prior to his involvement with the Suprematist movement El Lissitzky had whole-heartedly embraced the tenets of Constructivism, and would return to them after 1924 when the Suprematist movement came to an end under Stalin's new regime.
 What is of note in his 5 year-long affiliation to Suprematism is that the movement is fundamentally opposed to the post-revolutionary positions of Constructivism with its cult of the object, and its strategies of adapting art to the principles of functional organization.
-Under Constructivism, the traditional artist is transformed into the artist-as-engineer in charge of organizing life in all of its aspects.
 Suprematism, in sharp contrast to Constructivism, embodies a profoundly anti-materialist, anti-utilitarian philosophy.
 Malevich writes:

-El Lissitzky, who is credited as the creator of the book, provided typographic interpretations of Mayakovsky’s poems through dynamic visual compositions in which geometric elements were infused with symbolic meaning.
+El Lissitzky, who is credited as the creator of the book, provided typographic interpretations of Mayakovsky’s poems through compositions in which geometric elements were infused with symbolic meaning.
 Printed letters in red and black tones become pictorial signs, contributing to each poem’s identity.
-As such, the book also stands as one of the finest examples of early 20th century concrete poetry, albeit of a collaborative nature in which not the poet alone, but the designer and the poet worked together to achieve what is considered to be El Lissitzky's most spectacular achievement in book construction as well as a landmark event in the history of modern graphic design.
-Thus, the book was inspired by an entirely novel typographic appraoch in which ideas were given form through printed letters, turning them into pictorial signs, resulting in words that are seen and not heard.
+As such, the book also stands as one of the finest examples of early 20th century concrete poetry, albeit of a collaborative nature in which not the poet alone, but the designer and the poet worked together.
+Thus, the book was inspired by an entirely novel typographic approach in which ideas were given form through printed letters, turning them into pictorial signs, resulting in words that are seen and not heard.
 As El Lissitzky wrote:

 "My pages stand in much the same relationship to the poems as an accompanying piano to a violin.
 Just as the poet unites concept and sound, I have tried to create an equivalent unity using the poem and typography."